Harvard-ATG/canvas_course_info/README.md

 And the query Canvas would send out would be as follows: https://api.twitter.com/1/statuses/oembed.json?url=https://twitter.com/Jack/status/20

-Notice the insertion of "url=" here - the full url is included as a query parameter.
+Notice the insertion of "url="  --  the full url is included as a query parameter.
 For all intents and purposes, the fact that it's a url is irrelevant, though customary.

 The above example makes the steps for a developer to insert rich content into